-- 1. The Dean of Students and/or a designee (or the Dean of the School of Graduate and Professional Studies and/or a designee) will determine and schedule the appropriate meetings to discuss the allegation.
-This University official will initially meet separately with the complainant and the respondent, consult with other advisors and University personnel as needed, and determine a resolution based on these discussions. - 2.
-If the resolution is agreed to by both the complainant and the respondent, the appropriate University official (such as the Dean of Students, the Dean of the School of Graduate and Professional Studies, the Title IX Coordinator, and/or a designee) will follow up to ensure that the outcomes are met. - 3.
-If the outcomes are not accepted by one or both parties, the resolution process will be reassessed for appropriate action.
-Complainants will have the opportunity at any time to request an Investigative Resolution Process.
+- 1. The Title IX Coordinator will review the request with the complainant, and if approved, provide both parties with notice of the process, their rights, and the requested action.
+The Title IX Coordinator may assign additional resolution administration to the Dean of Students and/or a designee (or the Dean of the School of Graduate and Professional Studies and/or a designee). - 2.
+This University official will meet separately with the complainant and the respondent, consult with the Title IX Coordinator as needed, and determine a resolution based on these discussions. - 3.
+If the resolution is agreed to by both the complainant and the respondent, the appropriate University official (such as the Dean of Students, the Dean of the School of Graduate and Professional Studies, the Title IX Coordinator, and/or a designee) will follow up to ensure that the outcomes are met.

+- 4. If the outcomes are not accepted by one or both parties, the resolution process will be reassessed for appropriate action.
+Complainants will have the opportunity at any time to request an Investigative Resolution Process. - 5.
+Once the agreement has been signed, both parties waive the right to appeal the outcome or engage in a Formal Resolution Process.